jftorresp/DBexplorer/README.md

 # Local Running

+For the moment the application runs only locally.
 After fullfilling the pre-requisites, clone the repository using ```git clone``` command to the url and then go to the directory and do this:

 ```
 cd DBexplorer